Artist

 How much does Ed Sheeran make in a year?

-Ed Sheeran is modeled at $11M-$33M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Ed Sheeran is estimated at $11M-$33M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Ed Sheeran still make money?